 We will collect your personal information, for example:

-When you use our website, we will collect personal information about you, for example:
+When you use our website, we will collect personal information about you

 We automatically collect some personal information about your visit to our website.
 This information helps us to make improvements to website content and navigation, and includes your IP address, the date, times and frequency with which you access the website and the way you use and interact with its content.